Christina, Queen of Sweden: Setting off to Rome

-The southbound journey through Italy was planned in detail by the Vatican and had a brilliant triumph in Ferrara, Bologna, Faenza and Rimini.
+The southbound journey through Italy was planned in detail by the Vatican and included brilliant triumphs in Ferrara, Bologna, Faenza and Rimini.
 In Pesaro, Christina became acquainted with the handsome brothers Santinelli, who so impressed her with their poetry and adeptness of dancing that she took them into service, as well as a certain Gian Rinaldo Monaldeschi.
-The official entry into Rome took place on 20 December, in a couch designed by Bernini through Porta Flaminia, which today is known as Porta del Popolo.
+The official entry into Rome took place on 20 December, in a sedan chair designed by Bernini through Porta Flaminia, which today is known as Porta del Popolo.
 Christina met Bernini on the next day, she invited him to her apartment the same evening and they became lifelong friends.
 "Two days afterwards she was conducted to the Vatican Basilica, where the pope gave her confirmation.
 It was then that she received from the pope her second name of Alexandra, the feminine form of his own."
 She was granted her own wing inside the Vatican, decorated by Bernini.

 Christina's visit to Rome was the triumph of Pope Alexander VII and the occasion for splendid Baroque festivities.
 For several months, she was the only preoccupation of the Pope and his court.
 The nobles vied for her attention and treated her to a never-ending round of fireworks, jousts, mock duels, acrobatics, and operas.
 On 31 January Vita Humana an opera by Marco Marazzoli was performed.
 At the Palazzo Barberini, where she was welcomed on 28 February by a few hundred privileged spectators, she watched an amazing carousel in the courtyard.